-BROWN: Yes, sure.
+BROWN: It was the first time I had been away from home.
+I had a box that I used to send my laundry back to my mother.
 Off would go my dirty laundry and a couple of days later it would come back clean.
 I was in a dormitory, Douglas Hall, with two roommates, a single bed and a bunk bed but one of those roommates didn't last for very long so there were really only two of us.
-I was frustrated because I naturally took my radio and those fluorescent lights in the bathroom would create a terrible static on my radio.
-I couldn't hear it very well.
+I was frustrated because fluorescent lights in the bathroom would create a terrible static on my radio and I couldn't hear it very well.

 Over the course of four years I received a quality liberal arts education.
 Freshmen had a required course called Introduction to Liberal Studies.
 It was divided into four quarters.
-The entire faculty participated so you might have for the first quarter the math teacher, the second quarter you'd have an English teacher, the third quarter you'd have a chemistry teacher, the fourth quarter you'd have a French teacher or something but they were all teaching this broad general introduction to liberal studies.
+The entire faculty participated so you might have for the first quarter the math teacher, the second quarter you'd have an English teacher, the third quarter you'd have a chemistry teacher, the fourth quarter you might have a French teacher but they were all teaching this broad general introduction to liberal studies.

-I don't think I fully appreciated at the time but in retirement, I have often commented that I now understand the advantages of a liberal arts education; there are very few subjects, ranging from architecture to history to geology that don't at least have some interest for me.
+I didn't fully appreciate it at the time but in retirement, I have often commented that I now understand the advantages of a liberal arts education; there are very few subjects, ranging from architecture to history to geology that don't at least have some interest for me.
 I feel as though a liberal arts education gave me a very wide exposure.